 Many couples realize somewhere along the way that the intimacy in their marriage has disappeared.
-Where it was once a struggle to keep your hands off of each other, now you have to give yourself a pep talk just to start thinking about being in "the mood."
-If you are nodding your head in agreement, rest assured you are not alone.
-Not being alone in this circumstance does not mean you should allow it to continue, however.
+Where it was once a struggle to keep your hands off each other, now you have to give yourself a pep talk just to start thinking about being in "the mood."

 Why You Lose Intimacy In Marriage

 There are many reasons why you and your spouse may now find there’s no intimacy in your marriage.